Wanaiysha/Changing-nuclear-network-rate/Readme.md

 note2: Tried to replace the reaclib table v2.2 used in Mesa-r10389, but ended with 'bad floating points'.Need to check this.
 UPDATE: Need to update the arrays in parameter.inc for the new table.

-     **B. CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90**
+     - B. CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90

-1. Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.
-Vital.F90 computes the charged particle reaction network using formula and adopts special reactions rates for (3alpha,c12c12 and CO reactions).
+Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.
+Vital.F90 computes the charged particle reaction network using formula and adopts special reactions rates for (3-Alpha,c12-c12 and )16-O16 reactions).
 Hence, only formulated reaction rates can be changed or updated manually in the VITAL.F90 (Some reactions are very outdated and could use some updates)
 (Note to Aisha : 1.
 Maybe those special rates can be updated too?

-2. 'nrcp' number must be consistence with the 'T' reactions?
+Note : 'nrcp' number must be consistence with the 'T' reactions?
 UPDATE : No need.'nrcp' number is simply a total number of charged particles reactions.

 The vital.F90 works with several subroutines: